Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-responsive.md

 - Define what it means to design an application with a Mobile First approach
 - Use Media Queries to change CSS at various sizes.
 - Utilize responsive CSS properties. (vw/vh & em/rem)
+- Understand the use case for responsive CSS layout tools (i.e. Flexbox)

 ## What is a Responsive Website